muhai-project/chronographer/README.md

         ```
     * The data was saved in a new folder: `data_ng_building`

-* Narrative graph generation (NGG) from KG
+* Event-centric KG population (EC-KG-P) from KG
-    * This includes NGG from the output of graph search, NGG with our system from ground truth events, NGG from EventKG
+    * This includes EC-KG-P from the output of graph search, EC-KG-P with our system from ground truth events, EC-KG-P from EventKG
     * Python script: `build_ng_from_search.py`
     * Example command:
         ```bash
         python experiments_run/build_ng_from_search.py --folder data_ng_building/
         ```
-* Metrics for NGG from KG
+* Metrics for EC-KG-P from KG
     * Python script: `get_metrics.py`
     * Example command (comparing with all ground truth events):
         ```bash